 - Image/spatial space: compute a Gabor filter bank and apply it to the image through convolution.
 Since the Gabor filter is complex, we take absolute values of the resulting complex numbers to map back to real numbers.
-Most image processing libraries (OpenCV, scikit-image) provide implementations for Gabor kernels. - Once we have the filtered images (like shown in the right hand columns on the pages before with the image examples), we can summarize the results with the usual approaches of histograms or moments.
-We typically select 3-7 directions ($0 \le \theta \le \pi$) and 2-5 scales (or frequencies; $1/\lambda$ usually measured in pixels and ranging from 0.05 to 0.5).
+Most image processing libraries (OpenCV, scikit-image) provide implementations for Gabor kernels. - Once we have the filtered images (i.e. shown in the right hand columns on the pages before with the usual approaches of histograms or moments.
+We typically select 3-7 directions ($0 \le n \le n$) and 2-5 scales (requencies, 1/2 usually measured in pixels and ranging from 0.05 to 0.5).
 With a large number of filters, the moments are again a better choice to reduce the number of dimensions and avoid the complexity of quadratic distance functions. - With moments, we simply treat the absolute values in the filtered image as the raw data points and compute mean, variance, skewness, and Kurtosis on these values.
 To further reduce the number of dimensions, it is possible to select only the first 2 or 3 moments.
-Let $\tilde{f}i(x,y)$ be the filtered (complex) image representation after applying the i-th Gabor filter.
+Let f_i(x, y) be the filtered (complex) image representation after applying the i-th Gabor filter.
 We obtain: